silentorangefishfood/geckoboard-test/README.md

 - Add comments to anywhere that needs it
 - How can we test the frequency is accurate?
 - Test it on the whole of project gutenberg, talk about tradeoffs of design
+- Make graph more generic by having the 'value' be an interface{}?
+- Finish readme
+- Table based testing?
+- As well as sending us your code, we would like to hear about any design considerations or technical details you gave particular consideration to.
+If you had to make any particular trade-offs, or if you would have done things differently given more time, then let us know.
+- Golint, go vet, etc...